 For quite some time the societies of the nation developed and tested their theories about the sun.
 They soon realized it was not based on any known chemical or electrical process.
 Following the Cthonid tradition of sending out secondary bodies to scout, they developed small rockets carrying measurement packages and radio systems.
 As they gained expertise, they invented a radio-link which could be used to communicate with a secondary body remotely (this technique revolutionized planet-bound communications and social life), and sent bodies out into space .
 They gave up on trying to change their sun, since they realized that its titanic energies were far beyond their technology.
 Instead they concentrated on predicting its eruptions and the effects on the planet.
 After some years, they had developed simple space-stations where secondary bodies controlled from the ground watched over the sun and the weather.
 They realized one fundamental problem: to keep the station manned they had to send up new bodies from time to time, as the old wore out or broke down, and this was both expensive and inefficient.
 In order to protect their planet, Cthonids had to live in space.

-Over the next centuries the Cthonids created their first habitats and began to expand into space.
+The first Cthonid spacecraft were launched in the 7170's AT; transmissions associated with these launches were picked up by the Andian Mission three hundred years later.
+Over the next seven hundred years the Cthonids began to expand into space and created their first habitats.
 They hollowed out asteroids (to make sure flares from their sun were no threat) and filled the interior with air and a thick layer of gravel.
 Light was seldom needed, and the huge interior spaces were devoted to life support and other machinery.
 Each asteroid station became its own community, and gradually many of them became nations in their own right.
 The Cthonids explored their system using the huge but slow asteroids, eventually colonizing the asteroid belts to a large extent (today the space-living Cthonids outnumber the planet-bound populations by at least 10:1).
 The reason for this expansion was never clear even to the Cthonids themselves.
 While they were obviously ensuring the survival of the species and finding vast new resources to exploit, there was something else driving them outwards.
 Somehow they couldn't stand the thought of unexplored places.
+This steady colonisation of the Gogandhu system was interrupted by the arrival of the Andian Mission in 7882.

 Physiology The Cthonids main bodies are about 2 to 3 meters long and at least half a meter thick, spindle shaped and covered with slick black scales; to a human they would look somewhat like a walrus.
 Some of these scales grow into large shovel-shaped extremities used for digging and moving, usually in a regular pattern around the body.
 In the front end there are five scales/teeth covering the mouth, which can also fold outwards and manipulate things.
 The slit where the secondary bodies are kept is usually tightly closed, and runs along most of their length; an adult Cthonid can have up to 10 mature secondary bodies inside it at one time, and often several under development.
 Old secondary bodies are eaten.